skorodumina/twopeg/README.md

+TWOPEG is an event generator for the pi+pi- electroproduction off protons.

-Generator is exclusive and electroproduction (but at low Q2 it uses photoproduction data as a limiting point).
+The generator is exclusive and electroproduction (but at low Q2 it uses photoproduction data as a limiting point).
 It works for all Q2 starting from very small (0.0005 GeV^2) and W from the threshold to 4.5 GeV.

 The generator performs weighted event generation: first, it generates phase space (flat) distributions and then for each event multidimensional cross section is applied as a weight (see CLAS12-NOTE-2017-001).